SimformSolutionsPvtLtd/react-native-story-view/README.md

 ---

-This library for status/stories features like Instagram/WhatsApp or other social media, It is simple to use and fully customizable.
+This library provides status/stories features like Instagram/WhatsApp or other social media, It is simple to use and fully customizable.
 It works on both android and iOS platforms.

 ## Quick Access